xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 only to be answered, but also to guide you to some more interesting things.

 <div class="speaker b">
 One of them is (more) finite.
-But that means, that the step endomorphism `\(a,b) -> (b,a+b)` will start looping at some point!
+But that means that the step endomorphism `\(a,b) -> (b,a+b)` will start looping at some point!
 So if we knew where the loop starts and how big it is, we could calculate the `n`-th Fibonacci number in time completely independent